akhila66/cs5293sp19-project0/README.md

 - camelot-py
 - tabula-py
 - ghostscript
+- pdfminer

 and few others which will help to fetch the table data from pdfs

-But all these wont work with the pdf that we are going to work because the data not structured and may actuall table row has inline rows which making this difficult
+But all these won't work with the pdf that we are going to work because the data not structured and many actual table row has inline rows which making this difficult to use other libraries

 So pypdf2 which suggested my Dr grant works as it extracts the text words from the pdf. but in semi structured and with few hidden clues to make it structured